Make a difference: Join the Board of Directors at Workplace Safety North

 WSN values a Board that is inclusive (gender, age, ethnicity, nationality, cultural needs, visible minority, and persons with special needs) and representative of the workplaces, the sectors and communities we serve.

-Two board of director positions are currently being recruited for.
-One director employed in the mining sector as a non-management representative and one director employed in the forestry sector as a management representative.
+Board of director positions are currently being recruited for: One director employed in the multi-sector as a non-management representative, and one director employed in the forestry sector as a management representative, one director employed in the forestry sector as a non-management representative and, one director employed in the pulp and paper sector as a management representative.

 Given the Board’s current composition, we are seeking candidates with experience in one or more of the following areas: